iananderson221/Demultiplex/Assignment-the-first/Answers_copy.md

 ## Part 2
 1. Define the problem

+Create an algorithm to demultiplex paired-end sequencing reads using two index FASTQ files and a list of 24 known index sequences.
+The algorithm must:

+    Sort read pairs into:

+        Correctly matched index-pairs (R1 + R2 FASTQ file for each unique index-pair)

+        Index-hopped pairs (wrong but known index combinations)

+        Reads with unknown indexes (either not in the known list or containing ambiguous bases like N, or below quality threshold)

+    Annotate read headers with the index-pair used (e.g. @SEQ_ID AAAAAAAA-TTTTTTTT).

+    Report statistics:

+        Read-pair count per matched index-pair

+        Total count of index-hopped reads

+        Total count of unknown index(es)

 2. Describe output
 3. Upload your [4 input FASTQ files](../TEST-input_FASTQ) and your [>=6 expected output FASTQ files](../TEST-output_FASTQ).
 4. Pseudocode